koishi-daisuki/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

       Answer, explain, and give at least one example:
       - Yes, the setPermission method verify whether the operator is an administrator and return true if successfully set permission, else return false.

 - Component Design #3: Permission
   - **Description**:
-    - What users need to perform an action
+    -
   - **Kernel Methods**:
-    - List<Commands> getAllowedCommands() -the commands users can invoke if user has this permission.
+    - List<Command> getAllowedCommands() -the commands users can invoke if user has this permission.
-    - boolean setAllowedCommands(List<Commands>) - update the commands user can invoke by the new commands given.
+    - boolean setAllowedCommands(List<Command>) - update the commands user can invoke by the new commands given.
   - **Secondary Methods**:
     - String getDescription() returns the descriptive text including list of commands.
+    - boolean addAllowedCommand(Command command) returns whether the add action to the allowed commands is successful.
+    - boolean removeAllowedCommand(Command command) return whether the remove action to the allowed commands is successful.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: